andrejbauer/spartan-type-theory/README.md

 # An implementation of spartan type theory (**obsolete**)

-**NOTE: This repository has been superseded by [https://github.com/andrejbauer/faux-type-theory].
-Please go there.**
+**NOTE: This repository has been superseded by [Faux type theory](https://github.com/andrejbauer/faux-type-theory).**

 This repository shows how to implement a minimalist type theory of the kind that is sometimes called “spartan”.
-The current version is an updated version of the one presented at the [School and Workshop on Univalent Mathematics](https://unimath.github.io/bham2017/) which took place at the University of Birmingham in December 2017.
+The version shown here is an updated version of the one presented at the [School and Workshop on Univalent Mathematics](https://unimath.github.io/bham2017/) which took place at the University of Birmingham in December 2017.